Lenarbrs/2025_Global_Nestedness_Analysis/Archeology pots/readme.txt

 merzbach : 8 observations (chronological phases) and 36 variables (pottery motifs) (YES)

-mississippi : 20 observations and 10 variables (ceramic types) --> not fit for analysis ?
+mississippi : 20 observations (assemblages) and 10 variables (ceramic types) --> not fit for analysis ?
 (NO)

 zuni : 420 observations (assemblages) and 18 variables (ceramic types) --> not fit for analysis ?